swcarpentry/DEPRECATED-bc/python/testing/Readme.md

     return total/length
 ```

-Tests could be implemented as runtime exceptions in the function:
+Tests could be implemented as runtime **exceptions in the function**:

 ```python
 def mean(numlist):